clarkbw/addon-pathfinder/docs/toolbarbutton.md

 <api name="moveTo">
 @method
-Removes the toolbar button from all open windows and no longer adds the toolbar button to new windows.
+Moves the toolbar button on all open windows to the desired location.

 @param options {Object}
 Options which describe the position to move the toolbar button to, with the